sirrice/bibcleaner/README.md

 * journal
 * article

-And booktitles/journals have pretty much no standard.
+Booktitles/journals have pretty much no standard.
 Consider the following versions of "SIGMOD":

         Proceedings of the 2000 ACM SIGMOD International Conference on Management of Data Proceedings of the 2006 ACM SIGMOD International Conference on Management of Data